 It’s not a bus tour – so don’t expect to get full narration as you drive through the city on the bus.
 Instead, it’s entertainment, improv, and a little bit of sightseeing all in one.

-The Ride buses have floor to ceiling windows, as well as windows on the ceiling.
-Instead of sitting in rows facing the bus driver, the buses have stadium style seats.
 There are three long rows, so everyone can see out of the side of the bus all at once.
 There are also screens that show information during the journey, as well as LED lights in the front.
-There are sounds and flashing lights, which add to the overall energetic experience.
+There are sounds and flashing lights, which add to the overall energetic experience of the trip.